angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 fixer of choice.

-If splash colours are being run then it is generally accepted to run one {U}/x dual land of the splash colour and one {B}/x dual land of the splash colour.
+If splash colours are being run then it is generally accepted to run one {U}/x dual land of the splash colour and one {B}/x dual land of the splash colour but again you can elect to only run one splash dual with the {U}/X being favoured.

 For example: In a BUG {B}{U}{G} based Doomsday list you might elect to run three Underground Seas, one :card[Tropical Island] and one :card[Bayou] as your dual